-Savala Trepczynski, Executive Director
+Savala Nolan, Executive Director

-787 Simon Hall
+396 Simon Hall

-Prior to joining the Henderson Center, Trepczynski served for two years as Associate Director of the Damon J. Keith Center for Civil Rights at Wayne State University’s Law School in Detroit, Michigan.
-She practiced law at Keker, Van Nest & Peters LLP (then Keker & Van Nest) in San Francisco, and has experience in civil rights law, complex civil litigation, and advising clients on the legal aspects of policy, ethics, and constitutional law.
-Trepczynksi also clerked for the U.S. Court of Appeals for the Sixth Circuit and, in 2010, served as a law clerk in the Obama Administration’s Office of White House Counsel, where she prepared research memoranda on constitutional matters.
+Prior to joining the Henderson Center, Nolan was Associate Director of the Damon J. Keith Center for Civil Rights at Wayne State University’s Law School in Detroit, Michigan.
+She practiced law at Keker, Van Nest & Peters LLP (then Keker & Van Nest) in San Francisco.
+Nolan also clerked for the U.S. Court of Appeals for the Sixth Circuit and, in 2010, served as a law clerk in the Obama Administration’s Office of White House Counsel, where she prepared research memoranda on constitutional matters.
 Before law school, Nolan worked at the Studio Museum in Harlem and the Peggy Guggenheim Collection in Venice, Italy.

 B.A., New York University